 Unintentional introduction into the environment

-56. (1) Any person who has knowledge of an unintentional introduction into the environment of a living modified organism that is likely to cause damage or risks to human health, shall on knowing of the introduction, immediately notify the Competent National Authority or the Biodiversity Unit of the occurrence.
+56. (1) Any person who has knowledge of an unintentional introduction into the environment of a living modified organism that is likely to cause damage or risks to human health, shall on knowing of the introduction, immediately notify the Competent National Authority or the Sustainable Development and Environment Division of the occurrence.

 (2) A notification under subsection (1) shall include the following -